 Musical Director: Peter Bowman

 Tonbridge North Recorders are a friendly group of about 15 recorder players directed by Dr Peter Bowman, a professional recorder player and teacher.
 We meet on Monday evenings in a church hall in Tonbridge, from 8-10 pm to play a wide variety of music.
 We follow school terms, usually with 10 meetings for each of the Autumn, Spring and Summer terms and in addition we give occasional concerts.
-If you are interested in joining us, please contact us at for more information.
+If you are interested in joining us, please contact us for more information.
 You should be able to sight-read music at an intermediate level and preferably play at least 2 of the four standard instruments.

 Conductor: Grace Barton